-Today, you’re going to learn how to forgive someone who isn’t sorry using 9-step guide that will help you free yourself from the past.
+Today, you’re going to learn how to know if you’ve forgiven someone and how to free yourself from the past using 9-step guide.

 Forgiveness can be a powerful healing force that is always available.

 But while the idea of forgiveness and its importance is not new, experience shows that it can be extremely difficult to forgive.

 Oftentimes, it’s not that we don’t want to forgive.
 We just don’t know how.

 This is mainly because forgiveness is often misunderstood and mistaken for weakness.